-Join Brian Bradley for an in-depth discussion in this video What you should know before watching this course, part of Using Vray RT in Production Rendering.
+Join Brian Bradley for an in-depth discussion in this video What you should know before watching this course, part of V-Ray RT: Production Rendering.

 - Although I will do my best to keep you informed regarding the two locations and keyboard shortcuts that I make use of in this course I will, to some extent, be assuming that you are familiar with the basics of using 3ds Max and to a lesser extent, the V-Ray Renderer itself.
 If you are brand new to either of these applications and so need to learn how to master the basics before feeling comfortable following through with this course, then I would strongly recommend you check out some of the informative courses that can already be found here in the lynda.com online training library.